Home / Information / What Is A Non-Fault Accident?

 A fault claim is where you’re found responsible, or where responsibility can’t be proven against the other side, so your insurer ends up paying out without full recovery.

-A non-fault claim is where another driver (or party) is responsible, and your insurer can pursue their insurer to recover costs (repairs, hire car, outlays).
+A non-fault claim is where another driver or party is responsible, and your insurer may pursue their insurer to recover costs such as repairs, hire charges or other outlays, depending on the circumstances.

 In the UK, you’ll still usually have to declare any accidents/claims when you get quotes, including non-fault ones.
 (Compare the Market)